 Justification Mitigation Key Ref.
 The DCAP will contribute to the conservation of certain existing resources in the region through substitution by secondary resources derived from the region.
 The increase in recycling, composting and preparation of a secondary fuel for power generation all displace the need for primary resources.
-In terms of the regional resources there may be some displacement effects in terms of peat, silica and aggregate derived from the region.
-However, the substitution with secondary materials is likely to provide an environmental benefit and may also act to conserve resources in some instances.
-In addition to the generation of renewable electricity in the region there is the potential for waste heat to be utilised within local proximity of a thermal treatment plant providing an environmental, economic and strategic benefit.
+In terms of the regional resources there may be some displacement effects in terms of peat, silica and aggregate derived from the region; however the substitution with secondary materials is likely to provide an environmental benefit and may also act to conserve resources in some instances.
+In addition to the generation of renewable electricity in the region, there is the potential for waste heat to be utilised within local proximity of thermal treatment plant providing an environmental, economic and strategic benefit.
 There is likely to be a net benefit to society in the region in terms of jobs and availability of secondary materials through a strategy capturing resources for reprocessing and providing raw materials and goods for sale and reuse.
-Initiatives aimed at minimizing waste will also provide an environmental benefit and may deliver economic benefits to the region, in addition to conserving the regions landfill capacity.
-Seek to enhance the quality of recyclate and garden waste collected to develop higher level markets wherever practicable.
+Initiatives aimed at minimising waste will also provide an environmental benefit and may deliver economic benefits to the region, in addition to conserving the regions landfill capacity.
+In implementing the DCAP, specifically garden waste collection, Wirral has worked closely with the contractor to establish a commercial outlet for the compost material.
+In addition, Wirral has worked Seek to enhance the quality of recyclate and organics collected to develop higher level markets wherever practicable.
 Work with Envirolink NW to explore opportunities for local markets.
 Encourage third sector involvement in additional areas of waste / resource management.
 Develop linkages with forums / networks / waste exchanges / NISP to encourage alternative uses for waste materials from other sectors.
-15, 27, 61, 62, 113 heritage
+15, 27, 61, 62, 113 with the contractor responsible for the dry recyclable collection to develop more local markets.